 where $\mathcal{J}_{S}$ is a function of the even degree spectral coefficients only while $\mathcal{J}_{A}$ is a function only of $\{ d_{1}, d_{3}, d_{5} \ldots \}$.
 After expanding the integrand of the original cost function to $<(S-S_{n}), (S-S_{n})> + <(A - A_{n}), (A - A_{n})> + <(S-S_{n}), (A - A_{n})> +<(A - A_{n}), (S-S_{n})>$, invoke the fact that the product of a symmetric function with an antisymmetric function is antisymmetric; the integral of an antisymmetric function over a symmetric interval is always zero.

 The cost function is not completely decoupled because the constraints depend on both even and odd coefficients.
 However, both constraints are always zero at the solution.
-It follows than any linear combination of the constraints is a legitimate constraint also.
+It follows that any linear combination of the constraints is also a legitimate constraint.
 Define

 Least-squares is now split into two completely independent problems.
 One is to minimize, using only symmetric basis functions,